Join us during the Jewish fall harvest festival of Sukkot, when all are welcome to share in the abundance of the season.

 Opening Celebration—Fall 2024—In the spirit of Sukkot, the Skirball opens its doors to you!
 Join us for new exhibitions, holiday treats, and a chance to share art, history, and tradition with friends and neighbors.
 (October 17)

-Visions and Values Spotlight Tour—During the Opening Celebration, associate curator Alissa Schapiro showcases Sukkot-related items in Visions and Values (October 17).
+Visions and Values Spotlight Tour—Also during the Opening Celebration, associate curator Alissa Schapiro showcases Sukkot-related items in Visions and Values (October 17).

 Time with Trees: An Artists' Talk and Picnic—Join artists Tiffany Shlain and Ken Goldberg for a gallery walkthrough and conversation, followed by a picnic among Skirball’s pristine outdoors.
 (October 19)